University of Texas at Arlington

 Six Flags Over Texas

-Theme park in Arlington, Texas
+Amusement park in Texas

 University of Texas at Arlington